sharing inspiration for intentional living from our Home on one acre, nestled in the evergreens of Northern California.

 Homemaking - Encouraging you to make your home a haven for you and you family.

-I was raised in the country and from a very young age I showed interest in homemaking and gardening.
+I was raised in the country and from a very young age I showed interest in homemaking, gardening and cooking the foods that I grew.